davidsneighbour/kollitsch.dev/README.md

 # License

-The written `content` of this website itself is licensed under the [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/), and the underlying `source code` used to format and display that content is licensed under the [MIT License](LICENSE-MIT.md).
+This website's written `content` is licensed under the [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+In addition, the underlying `source code` used to format and display that content is licensed under the [MIT License](LICENSE-MIT.md).

 While this repository is available publicly, all `content` is subject to copyright and may not be re-used or copied into other website projects.
 The `content` is everything in this site's `content` folder or documentation and code.
 Other parts of this project, like `assets` and `layouts`, are available for educational use and can be copied to your projects.
-You **MUST NOT** reuse the full (complete) theme, but you **MAY** use parts and principles of it.
+You **MUST NOT** re-use the full (complete) theme, but you **MAY** use parts and principles of it.

 **TBD: note about fonts that might be licensed**

-Long story short: go and create something by yourself, and if you want to know how a feature on this website was realised, feel free to have a look or [ask](https://github.com/davidsneighbour/kollitsch.dev/discussions/new?category=questions
+Long story short: go and create something by yourself, and if you want to know how a feature on this website was realized, feel free to have a look or [ask](https://github.com/davidsneighbour/kollitsch.dev/discussions/new?category=questions
 ).